jjoropezav/MicomMetformin/README.md

 - **Metformin_micom.ipynb:** Contains the main analysis pipeline and metabolic flux simulations.
 - **KOs metformin.ipynb:** Performs bacterial knockout analyses to explore cooperative and competitive interactions within the microbial community.
 ---

 ## Installation

-We use MICOM for metabolic modeling from https://micom-dev.github.io/micom/ by Cristian Diener
+We used MICOM for metabolic modeling from https://micom-dev.github.io/micom/ by Cristian Diener (https://msystems.asm.org/content/5/1/e00606-19)

-pip install micom
+Use pip install micom